 There is a special place in Halls Gap I revisited recently.

 Behind the Halls Gap caravan park and just beside a track leading to places with whimsical names such as Venus Baths and Wonderland Range, lies a stark reminder of pioneering days in the little town.
-Halls Gap has few visible reminders of its pioneering past, but the lonely grave of baby Agnes Folkes has seen most of the town’s history pass before it.
-Fire, flood, and countless tourists have gone before Agnes.
+Halls Gap has few visible reminders of its pioneering past, but the lonely grave of baby Agnes Folkes has seen much of the town’s history pass before it.
+Fire, flood, and countless tourists have passed by Agnes.

 John and Phoebe Foulkes (later to become Folkes), originally from Worcestershire, arrived in Victoria aboard the Northumbria in 1853.
 Ida Stanton, in her book Bridging the Gap, tells of John working as the ship’s carpenter and upon arrival, obtaining work making architraves and balustrades for the new Victorian Parliament House.
 They had moved to the Grampians area by the end of the 1850s with son George born in 1858 at Moyston.